 Just another plastic puck with some blinking lights, a mesh wifi station may not look that different from the traditionally cumbersome models.
 It’s so unassuming, you may wonder if it’s worth the extra investment.
 You’ll quickly find, however, that mesh wifi can solve many of the most common problems.
 Using multiple nodes, wireless mesh networks let you space access points throughout your house (and yard, if you like), but they don’t act independently.
 Your devices will switch from station to station seamlessly, without the need to save and manually select multiple network names and passwords, and all devices can be configured through cleanly designed smartphone apps.
 WiFi dead spots and degraded speeds can be a thing of the past with the best mesh WiFi, so read on for our guide to which systems excel.

-- Best mesh WiFi system for large properties: eero Pro 6
+- Best for large properties: eero Pro 6

 - Best WiFi 6 mesh router: TP-Link Deco 6

-- Best coverage mesh WiFi system: rockspace Tri-Band Mesh WiFi System
+- Best coverage: rockspace Tri-Band Mesh WiFi System

 - Best mesh WiFi extender: Amazon eero mesh router